Motohiko Saitō: Background

-On April 24, a prefectural assembly member Maki Maruo (Independent) submitted a request to Saito for the establishment of a third-party organization to investigate the contents of the document and conduct a staff survey on the existence of power harassment.
-On April 26, Saito reiterated his negative stance on establishing a third-party organization, stating, "The personnel department is conducting with lawyers a detailed investigation."
+On 24 April, a prefectural assembly member Maki Maruo (Independent) submitted a request to Saitō for the establishment of a third-party organization to investigate the contents of the document and conduct a staff survey on the existence of power harassment.
+On 26 April, Saitō reiterated his negative stance on establishing a third-party organization, stating, "The personnel department is conducting with lawyers a detailed investigation."

-On May 7, the prefecture government announced that Watase had been placed on a three-month suspension as a disciplinary measure.
+On 7 May, the prefecture government announced that Watase had been placed on a three-month suspension as a disciplinary measure.

 After conducting interviews with all the prefectural employees and business personnel named in the document, the prefectural government determined that essential elements of the allegation were not factual and that the document constituted defamation and potentially libel.
 Additionally, the head of the Bureau of Industry and Labor, who admitted to receiving the gift, was reprimanded.

 While stating that "We cannot disclose the investigation methods," the prefecture asserted that a sufficient and necessary investigation was conducted through interviews with relevant parties by the personnel department.
-They concluded that "we believe the trust in the prefectural government has been restored, and the establishment of a third-party committee is unnecessary.”
+They concluded that "we believe the trust in the prefectural government has been restored, and the establishment of a third-party committee is unnecessary."

-On May 9, the Hyogo Prefectural Citizens' Coalition, a caucus composed of members from the Constitutional Democratic Party and other prefectural assembly members, requested the prefectural government to establish a third-party organization to conduct an investigation.
+On 9 May, the Hyōgo Prefectural Citizens' Coalition, a caucus composed of members from the Constitutional Democratic Party and other prefectural assembly members, requested the prefectural government to establish a third-party organization to conduct an investigation.
 At the press conference, a prefectural assembly member criticized, "Before the investigation even began, the governor declared the document to be 'all lies' and 'groundless,' and then only his subordinates conducted an internal investigation."

-On May 14, Saito stated that he was considering the establishment of a third-party organization, shifting his previous stance on external investigation.
+On 14 May, Saitō stated that he was considering the establishment of a third-party organization, shifting his previous stance on external investigation.

-On May 15, the ruling party of the prefectural government, the Liberal Democratic Party (LDP), held a general conference to discuss the establishment of a third-party agency and an Article 100 Special Investigation Committee (the Article 100 Committee, hereafter).
+On 15 May, the ruling party of the prefectural government, the Liberal Democratic Party (LDP), held a general conference to discuss the establishment of a third-party agency and an Article 100 Special Investigation Committee (hereafter the Article 100 Committee).
 Opinions were divided within the party regarding the Article 100 Committee, and no consensus was achieved.

-On May 16, a meeting of representatives from each party in the prefectural assembly was held, and LDP, Komeito, and the Japanese Communist Party requested the prefectural government to establish a third-party agency.
+On 16 May, a meeting of representatives from each party in the prefectural assembly was held, and LDP, Komeito, and the Japanese Communist Party requested the prefectural government to establish a third-party agency.

-On May 20, the Japan Innovation Party also agreed to support the establishment of a third-party agency.
+On 20 May, the Japan Innovation Party also agreed to support the establishment of a third-party agency.

-On May 21, with unanimous agreement from all parties, Speaker Hyoe Naito (LDP) requested Saito to establish a third-party agency, and Saito officially announced a reinvestigation through the third-party agency.
+On 21 May, with unanimous agreement from all parties, Speaker Hyoe Naito (LDP) requested Saitō to establish a third-party agency, and Saitō officially announced a reinvestigation through the third-party agency.